fen9li/provision-ec2-sinatra-instance/README.md

 > It takes 30 minutes to get the result.
 5 minutes for cleaning up possible legacy resources.
 5 minutes for launching new instance.
 20 minutes for getting ready web service on new instance.

 ### Daily operation tasks
-> Lock down new instance by using sinatra-lockdown-keypair in daily operation.
+> Lock down new instance by using sinatra-lockdown-keypair.

 * To test new version code in Github repo, configure 'webAppRepo' & 'webAppRepoBranch' in spinup.conf accordingly and then run ./spinup.sh script.